 - Shopping in TST or Tsim Tsa Tsui – lots of boutiques

 - Star Ferry – take the ferry from Kowloon over to Hong Kong.
-This is my favorite attraction in Hong Kong.
-It costs under $3 HK which is roughly under 50 cents US.
-It’s the best budget friendly and scenic experience in Hong Kong.
+This is my favourite attraction in Hong Kong.
+It costs under $3 HK which is roughly under 50 cents (US).
+It’s the best budget-friendly and scenic experience in Hong Kong.

 - Wan Chai shopping – Over on Sun Street in Wan Chai are cool shops like Monocle, Kapok, Le Labo, etc.

 - Victoria Peak – If you love good views, Victoria Peak is epic.
 It is a popular tourist attraction but day or night, the views are worth it.
-I went in the evening for some beautiful night photos but would love to return for some day time shots of the city and the harbor.
+I went in the evening for some beautiful night photos but would love to return for some daytime shots of the city and the harbour.

 - Causeway Bay – another shopping district.
 They have their version of Times Square and it is busy too.
 If you are not a fan of crowds, don’t come here.
 You can find shops like Muji (different items from the US versions), Japanese department store Sogo, 852 (skate shop), and Juice (streetwear).